How a traditional mode of transport disrupted the industry with AI

 Already rulers of the seas, Stena Line wanted to also lead the way when it came to artificial intelligence.
 Disrupting the industry with new digital tools would give them a competitive advantage over competitors by giving travellers unbeatable customer service.
 Not to mention more time to breathe for their support team.

 So, Stena Line set themselves a challenge: run the whole business using artificial intelligence technology by 2021.
 That means integrated everything from transactions to account management, and loyalty to boarding.

-Meet Stina, the travel industry’s most helpful bot
+Meet Stina, the travel industry’s most helpful AI assistant

 After several briefing sessions getting to know Stena Line’s requirements and business traits, we developed a 12-month development road map for Stina.

-Version 1.0 of their first bot – Stina – concentrated on customer problems that can be handled by a bot, but demand lots of time and energy from Stena Line’s customer service team.
-By using data from their FAQs, call centre logs and website search, we taught their new bot the basics of helping customers solve their issues.
+Version 1.0 of their first AI assistant – Stina – concentrated on customer problems that can be handled by an AI assistant, but demand lots of time and energy from Stena Line’s customer service team.
+By using data from their FAQs, call centre logs and website search, we taught their new AI assistant the basics of helping customers solve their issues.
 Stina’s first set of functions included greetings, ferry times, route information, document information, and luggage or item restrictions.
-Once the bot was developed to a good standard, Stina was used as an assistant in the call centre, helping with real customer queries.
+Once the AI assistant was developed to a good standard, Stina was used as an assistant in the call centre, helping with real customer queries.
 This helped train Stina further, with new data coming in from the customers who talked to it.
 In 2017, Stina was launched on Facebook Messenger, and subsequently added to the Stena Line mobile Travelmate app.